 67 product(s) found for "Golden Line"

-AGRETTI / ROSCANO /BARBA DI FRATE -UK ONLY
+AGRETTI / ROSCANO /BARBA DI FRATE - pre-order f..

+As seen on Masterchef 10/4/14.
 Agretti / Roscano / Barba di Frate Also called Roscano or Barba di Frate (Salsola Soda), this is very popular in Italy and has become the latest in vegetable in fancy Italian restaurants.
-When mature(50 or so days) they are a 12 inches wide, 24 inch tall bush that looks like a huge chive and...
+When mature(50 or so days) they are a 12 inches wide, 24 inch tall bush...

 BARLEY - ORZO